top of page

 Reduces intermediate pressure to ambient pressure for breathing

-• As the diver inhales, water causes a diaphragm in the second stage to flex inward, depressing the downstream valve releasing air.
+• As the diver inhales, water causes a diaphragm in the second stage to flex inward, depressing the downstream valve and releasing air.

 • As long as the diver is inhaling, air will continue to flow